-A key plank of our view on emerging markets (EM) is that steep declines in inflation, in part due to a reversal of food price pressures, would allow central banks to start cutting interest rates this year, brightening the outlook for economic growth in 2024.
+A key plank of our view on emerging markets (EM) is that steep declines in inflation, in part due to a reversal of food price pressures, would allow central banks to start cutting interest rates in 2023, brightening the outlook for economic growth in 2024.

 Incoming data have so far suggested that this view is playing out.
-Inflation surprise indices have fallen as CPI rates have started to decline.
+Inflation surprise indices have fallen as consumer price index (CPI) rates have started to decline.
 A reversal of energy inflation has so far done the heavy lifting, but food inflation has now clearly begun to roll over, while core price pressures are also starting to fade.
-Against this backdrop, falling survey measures of inflation suggest that it won’t be long until an EM easing cycle gets underway.
+Against this backdrop, falling survey measures of inflation suggest that it won’t be long until an emerging-market (EM) easing cycle gets underway.

 What is El Niño and how likely is it?

-Looking ahead, though, the increasing likelihood of El Niño this winter is an emerging threat to our view.
+Looking ahead, though, the increasing likelihood of El Niño in winter 2023 is an emerging threat to our view.

 According to the National Oceanic and Atmospheric Administration of the US Department of Commerce, El Niño is more than 90% likely in the 2023-24 northern hemisphere winter.